ggandor/lightspeed.nvim/README.md

 ### Labeled matches for 1-character search?

 That would be pretty pointless, for two reasons.
-First, the "pause" is inevitable then, since it is physically impossible to show labels ahead of time.
-Second, usually there are too many matches, so we should use multi-character labels.
+First, the pause is inevitable then, since it is physically impossible to show labels ahead of time.
+And usually there are too many matches, so we should use multi-character labels.
 (The closer ones you could probably reach with `sab` directly, instead of `fa` + `l`.)
-Now, ask yourself the question: isn't it much better to type two on-screen characters and then a "little bit surprising" label in one go - or almost in one go - (`sabl`), than to type one on-screen character, and wait for (most probably) two surprising characters to appear (`fa` + `lm`)?
+Now, ask yourself the question: isn't it much better to type two on-screen characters and then a "little bit surprising" label almost in one go (`sabl`), than to type one on-screen character, and wait for (most probably) two surprising characters to appear (`fa` + `lm`)?

+Second, labeling matches makes it impossible to directly jump to the first target when doing operations - we're making our lives harder in the most frequent case (e.g. couldn't do a simple `dfa`).

-In the not-too-frequent case it might end up being `fa` + `l` versus `sabl`, where the former could technically be faster by a narrow margin (annoying pause notwithstanding).
-But in general, if you need to start thinking about whether to use `f` or `s`, scanning the context, then the whole thing is screwed already.
+In general, if you need to start thinking about whether to use `f` or `s`, scanning the context, then the whole thing is screwed already.
 Minimal mental effort.
 That is the mantra of Lightspeed.
-1-character search is for very short distances, or when you can clearly count the number of occurrences, and reach for `f` or `t` in a totally automatic way.
-In those cases they are invaluable shortcuts, but for everything else, `s` should be the default choice.
-The multiline enhancement has only been implemented because of that annoying situation when there is a unique character just a couple of lines above of below the current line, but we could not target it with the native `f`/`t`.
+You should think of `f` and `t` as _shortcuts_ for very specific situations, when you can count the number of occurrences, and thus reach for them in a totally automatic way, and _not_ as equals of the `s`/`x` motions.

 ### Bi-directional search?

 Wontfix.
 When you aim for a target, you know the direction to go, that's not something you have to consciously think about or something that slows you down at all.
-Consequently, it's utterly wasteful _not_ to use this information to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.
-(Note that bi-directional search also makes it impossible to automatically jump to the first match, an extremely convenient feature.)
+Consequently, it's utterly wasteful _not_ to use this information and encode it in the trigger key right away, to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.
+(Note that bi-directional search also makes it impossible - or at least very problematic - to automatically jump to the first match, an extremely convenient feature.)

-EasyMotion/Hop needs bi-directional search, simply because they do not have enough keys to map to, as a result of their insistence on having a lot of specialized targets (a fundamentally different approach).
-On the other hand, Sneak/Lightspeed is a more organic extension of the native Vim toolkit: with only one additional keypair, we can nicely stay in line with the native search commands, that are all unidirectional: `<shift-{key}>` counterparts are obvious and intuitive in Vim-land.

 ### Multi-window search?